Hold Me in Your Arms (Rick Astley song)

-"Hold Me in Your Arms" is a song written and performed by Rick Astley.
-Released as a single in 1989, it reached No. 10 in the UK Singles Chart in February 1989.
-It was the third single from his album of the same name.

-In 2019, Astley recorded and released a 'Reimagined' version of the song for his album The Best of Me, which features a new piano arrangement.
+"Hold Me in Your Arms" is a song written and performed by English singer-songwriter Rick Astley.
+Released in early 1989 as the third single from his album Hold Me in Your Arms, it became a top ten hit in the United Kingdom and Ireland.
+In 2019, Astley recorded and released a "reimagined" version of the song for his album The Best of Me, which features a new piano arrangement.

 Critical reception

 In an ironic review of 4 February 1989 the Phil Cheeseman, reviewer of British music newspaper Record Mirror, chided the song for lack of class and recommended the singer take a break.
-Mick Mercer of Melody Maker expressed similar opinion on single.
+Mick Mercer of Melody Maker expressed similar opinion on the single.
 Julianne Regan of All About Eve also wasn't really impressed by "Hold Me in Your Arms" by saying "this song is exactly what you'd expect from him" in her capsule review for New Musical Express.
+Much more positive, a review in Music Week praised Astley's involvement in the writing of "Hold Me in Your Arms", which is presented to be "as strong a ballad as anything [SAW] has ever concocted".
+Retrospectively, in 2019, James Masterton described it a "slow jam" and a "sweet soul ballad, very much reminiscent of the work of Gregory Abbott", which "found a more than enthusiatic audience", and added that it shows Astley "in his best crooning mode".